Mixing of the Mineyev flow, orbital counting and Poincar\'e series for strongly hyperbolic metrics: Introduction

-We can also apply our results to (convex) cocompact actions on $\text{CAT}(-1)$ metric spaces to obtain a refinement, under additional assumptions, of Roblin's result mentioned in the introduction. \begin{theorem} Suppose that a group $\G$ acts properly discontinuously, (convex) cocompactly and freely by isometries on a $\textnormal{CAT}(-1)$ metric space $(X,d)$.
+We can also apply our results to (convex) cocompact actions on $\text{CAT}(-1)$ metric spaces and Anosov representations to obtain refinements of existing orbital counting results. \begin{theorem} Suppose that a group $\G$ acts properly discontinuously, (convex) cocompactly and freely by isometries on a $\textnormal{CAT}(-1)$ metric space $(X,d)$.
 Suppose $o \in X$ is a fixed base point.
 Suppose that there exist two conjugacy classes in $\conj'$ such that the quotient of their $d_X$ translation lengths is badly approximable.
 Then there exist $\delta, C, \k >0$ such that

 as $T\to\infty$. \end{theorem}